← All posts

 One gives the framework.
 The other gives the warning.

 Taken together, they do something more useful than either authority does alone.
 They turn a fuzzy conversation about "responsible AI" into a concrete standard for legal workflows.
-The question stops being whether a system feels helpful and becomes whether it creates a professional environment that a lawyer can defend.
+The buying frame shifts from whether a system feels helpful to whether it creates a professional environment a lawyer can actually defend.

 What ABA 512 does